Top three deadliest diseases in Africa

 Above: Mbuti woman of the Ituri Rainforest in equatorial Africa receives an immunization shot

 HIV/Aids is the biggest killer in Africa by far.

 HIV AIDS disease continues to frustrate efforts to reduce extreme poverty and hunger, to provide universal primary education, and to reduce child mortality and improve maternal health.
 The world must take urgent account of the specific impact of AIDS on children.
 There are nearly 1,800 new HIV infections in children under 15, mostly from mother-to-child transmission, 1,400 children under 15 die of AIDS-related illness and more than 6,000 young people aged 15–24 are newly infected with HIV.

 Sadly, less than 10% of the children who have been orphaned or made vulnerable by AIDS receive public support or services.
 AIDS is redefining the very meaning of childhood for millions, depriving children of many of their human rights of the care, love and affection of their parents; of their teachers and other role models; of education and options for the future; of protection against exploitation and abuse.

-- Diarrheal diseases caused the second-largest number of deaths in Africa
+Diarrhea diseases caused the second-largest number of deaths in Africa.